 What is Student Right-To-Know?

-Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Rainy River Community College.
+Student Right‐To‐Know is a federal law that requires all colleges and universities to disclose certain information to students.
+This document includes the information that a college must provide to students on retention and graduation/completion rates for full‐time students seeking degrees at Rainy River Community College.

 The information is provided in compliance with the Higher Education Act of 1965, as amended.
 The rates below are calculated based on parameters defined by the U.S. Department of Education (USDE) and are reported annually to the National Center for Education Statistics (NCES).

 Information about Student Right-To-Know disclosure can be found on the IPEDS website: